 Haleakala Sunrise

-Tickets are required to enter Haleakala National Park between 3:00 AM and 7:00 AM for the Haleakala National Park Summit Sunrise, Tickets are not available at the entrance or in the park.
+Tickets are required to enter Haleakala National Park between 3:00 AM and 7:00 AM for the Haleakala National Park Summit Sunrise, Tickets are available up to 60 days in advance.
+Tickets are not available at the entrance or in the park.

 Advance reservations are required for entry and parking at Wai'anapanapa State Park and can be made between 30 days and one day in advance.
 Reservations for cabins/tents must be made at least 3 days in advance.